 - Skiing– there are several mountains to choose from!

 - Hiking– glaciers, trails, and mountains

 - Midnight sun– in summer

-- Festivals– There are several festivals throughout they year.
-If you’ll be in the Anchorage area, check out the local events calendar.
+- Festivals– There are several festivals throughout the year.

 - Mosquitoes start dying off the end of July/early August when the cooler nights freeze them.